 The most famous cheese in Montenegro is the “Kolašinski lisnati sir” i.e. the Kolašin layered cheese.
 This is a protected national product of Montenegro, but there are different stories about the origin of this cheese.

-It is a favorite of both local and foreign tourists that more often than not buy a few kilos to take back with them.
+It is a favorite of both local and foreign tourists who, more often than not, buy a few kilos to take back with them.

 3 – Ćevapi

 Ćevapi is a dish that is found in all countries of the western Balkans.
 They are primarily associated with Bosnia & Herzegovina, but they can be found in Montenegro as well.

 Ćevapi can be best described as small skinless minced meat sausages that are prepared on a grill.

 In many places, ćevapi will be served on a special type of bread, and they are usually enjoyed with a side of minced onion, kaymak, or both, depending on personal preferences.

 The bread is usually put on the grill and smoked for a short amount of time to absorb some of the flavor and the juices of the meat, which makes it incredibly tasty even to eat on its own.